bitlab-devs/gramecipe-client/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## Acknowledgments